Relief, Clarity and Personal Growth

 • Neurodiversity (ADHD, autism)

-• Interpersonal Therapy - An approach that focuses on improving our relationships and communication with others, based on the idea that how we connect with people can strongly affect our sense of self, moods and mental health.
+• Interpersonal Therapy - an approach that focuses on improving our relationships and our communication with others, based on the idea that how we connect with people can strongly affect our sense of self, moods and mental health.

 • Cognitive or educational assessments